Global Economic Outlook for 2021 and Beyond: Headwinds and Tailwinds

 James E. Glassman

 As managing director of JPMorgan Chase and head economist for Chase Commercial Banking, James Glassman provides market insights to help clients better understand the changing economy and its impact on their business.
 Mr. Glassman also works closely with the firm’s Corporate Sector, including the Chief Investment Office and Investor Relations, as well as the Investment Bank and Government Relations groups, providing financial analysis and research.
+Here's a video link of Noel and James.

 As a former high school teacher, coach, university instructor, and college Dean, Chris has become one of Lansing’s most prominent businessmen.
 Not only is he a successful entrepreneur with over 40 years of experience, he is also a business owner influencing the entire state of Michigan.